ONSdigital/dp-compose/v2/stacks/README.md

    query the health of each service
 - `make clone` / `make pull` / `make git-status`
    `git clone/pull/status` all apps used by this stack
+- `make init`
+   apply initialisation files against repos in this stack (e.g. patches to source or scripts to prep the repos)
 - `make list-repos`
    show the list of repos for the apps in the stack - used by `make clone`
 - `make list-services`